liquity/bold/README.md

 When using market oracles which are Chainlink push-based or equivalent, the redemption floor fee `x` should be equal or greater than the oracle price update deviation threshold `y`.
 This is to ensure that a market price movement in range `(x, y)` does not lead to adverse redemptions: in this range, a price movement makes redemption profitable when the stablecoin is trading at $1, but does not trigger an oracle update and redeemers can extract value from the system.
 Thus, the floor fee `x` should be equal to or greater than oracle threshold `y` to eliminate redemption profits in this range.

 Liquity v2 actually mitigates this a different way for the LST branches, taking the “worst” price from two sources.
 For the WETH branch, it sets `x = y`.
 Systems using purely push-based market oracles to price collateral should set a sufficiently high redemption fee floor.

+## Redemption impact on borrowers

+Fork teams should be aware that redemptions technically may cause a slight short-term loss for borrowers, even though redemption fees are paid to the borrower.
+See the [explanation here](https://github.com/liquity/bold?tab=readme-ov-file#redemption-impact-on-borrowers).

 ## Closing the last Trove in the system